Tyr (Marvel Comics)

-Tyr is a fictional character, an Asgardian god appearing in American comic books published by Marvel Comics.
-The character is based on the Norse god of the same name.
-Along with Thor and Balder, he is one of Odin's biological sons.
+Tyr is a character in American comic books published by Marvel Comics.
+Created by Stan Lee, Larry Lieber and Jack Kirby, the character first appeared in Journey into Mystery #85 (October 1962).
+Tyr is Thor's brother and the eldest son of Odin.
+As the Asgardian god of war, he is known for his courage, strategic skill, and fierce temperament.
+Although he has at times rebelled against Odin, Tyr remains loyal to Asgard in moments of crisis and has fought alongside Thor when the realm required defending.

-The character was portrayed by Clive Russell in a cameo in the Marvel Cinematic Universe film Thor: The Dark World.
+The character made his live-action debut in the Marvel Cinematic Universe film Thor: The Dark World (2013), portrayed by Clive Russell.

 Publication history

-Tyr first appeared in Journey into Mystery #85 (Oct 1962), and was created by Stan Lee, Larry Lieber and Jack Kirby.
+Tyr debuted in Journey into Mystery #85 (October 1962), and was created by Stan Lee, Larry Lieber and Jack Kirby.
+He subsequently appeared in several Marvel series, including Thor (2018), The Sword of Surtur (2021), Jane Foster & the Mighty Thor (2022), and The Immortal Thor (2023).

 Fictional character biography

-Tyr is the Asgardian god of war.
-Tyr was renowned throughout Asgard as being the only god brave enough to place his hand in the mouth of the wolf-god Fenris during the latter's binding which Fenris would not allow unless a god placed his hand in his mouth; his left hand is missing as a result, having been bitten off by Fenris, and is now usually covered by a metal cup.
-He has fought in the defense of Asgard numerous times.
-He has several times rebelled against Odin due to his love of battle, and fought Thor due to resentment of Thor's relationship with Sif, and the fact Thor usurped his role as Asgard's greatest warrior.
-Once he was nearly exiled for this, but Thor pleaded for mercy.
+Tyr is the Asgardian god of war and son of Odin.
+Tyr is renowned throughout Asgard as the only god brave enough to place his hand in the mouth of the wolf-god Fenris during the latter's binding which Fenris would not allow unless a god placed his hand in his mouth; his left hand is missing as a result, having been bitten off by Fenris, and is usually covered with a metal cup.

-At a time before the loss of his hand Tyr is one of the executioners chosen to slay Balder for the crime of ignoring his comrades on the battlefield.
-Tyr fires an arrow, which is snatched away by an eagle.

-Tyr battled with Asgardian forces against a false Ragnarok which Odin had engineered to delay the real Ragnarok.
-He later lost a friendly wager to Thor over whether his strength had declined after battling the Celestials.
-Tyr later allied with Loki against Odin, and captured the goddess Idunn and her Golden Apples of Immortality, without which the gods would grow old and perish.
+Tyr battled with Asgardian forces against a false Ragnarök which Odin engineered to delay the real Ragnarök.
+Tyr later allied with Loki against Odin, and captured the goddess Idunn and her Golden Apples of Immortality, without which the gods would grow old and die.
 He unleashed the Midgard Serpent on Earth when it had been strengthened by the Apples, and it is used as a bridge by their army to attack Asgard.
 With the enemies of Asgard, he followed Odin and the other gods to Earth, where he was betrayed by Loki and defeated by Odin.
 Alongside Beta Ray Bill, the Avengers, the Fantastic Four, and the Asgardian forces, Tyr battled Surtur's demons on Earth.
 Tyr then returned to Asgard.
-Later, in a battle, Thor references Tyr's ancient homeland and wise 'Hymir', who is often thought of as Tyr's father.
-Tyr answers the call to the defense of Asgard when it is threatened by the Egyptian death-god Seth.

 Tyr is part of a small group of Asgardian warriors who petition Odin for the lives of the Warriors Three and their guardsman ally.
 Odin, influenced by an outside force, angrily dismisses Tyr's groups and declares the Warriors and the guardsman will die for being traitors to Asgard.